Safe-Sea - Green Lipped Mussel Oil For Dogs

 Most fish oils contain 180 mg of EPA and 120 mg DHA.
 (But those are only essential two fats, compared to the 30 in Safe-Sea)

 But it houses EPA and DHA precursors … ETA and SDA.
 These two essential fatty acids simply convert to EPA and DHA whenever your dog’s body is in need of it.
-This gentle process means your dog won’t too much EPA.
+This gentle process means your dog won’t have too much EPA.

 Lastly, ETA is an important anti-inflammatory that is NOT in fish oil.